egoreta/egoreta.github.io/_pages/about.md

   - /about.html
 ---

 I am a student at University of Michigan - Ann Arbor in the College of Engineering!
 I am studying Computer Engineering with a minor in Mathematics.
-I love all things robotics, embedded software, and control systems!
+I love all things robotics, embedded systems, and software engineering!